6. Binary Search

 Binary Search

-The entirety of binary search is around being able to find something in time because our data structure is sorted in some way - whether it's a Tree, a List, or the number line (integers)
+The entirety of binary search is around being able to find something in time because our data structure is sorted in some way - whether it's a Tree, a List, or a generic search space like the number line (rate of X, number of Y, etc... are just integers that are sorted)

-At each step of the way we shrink the search space by half because we know the data structure is sorted in some way - if we were looking for a word in the dictionary that starts with D and we randomly flipped to the letters N, we'd look to the left
+At each step of the way you shrink the search space by half because you know the data structure is sorted in some way - if you were looking for a word in the dictionary that starts with D and you randomly flipped to the letters N, we'd look to the left

 Why is it ?
-Mostly because if there are elements, and we are constantly splitting it in half, we'll do at most searches
+Mostly because if there are elements, and you are constantly splitting it in half, then you'll do at most searches:

 I guess that's just repeating the same thing twice - here's a photo: